openshift-cs/rosaworkshop/OSD3.11/8-networking.md

 In this case we will enter: `ostoy-microservice-svc.ostoy.svc.cluster.local`

-#### 3. IP Address Returned
+#### 3. IP address returned
 We will see an IP address returned.
 In our example it is ```172.30.165.246```.
 This is the intra-cluster IP address; only accessible from within the cluster.

 ![ostoy DNS](/images/8-ostoy-dns.png)